 I went to seven colleges to get my undergraduate degree.
 I was a bit of a gypsy for a while and moved around the United States.
 I loved going to school and took classes wherever and whenever I could.
 Finally settling down in Seattle, I went on to get my Master of Fine Art at the University of Washington.

 Teaching comes naturally to me, despite my nervousness on that first day of class.
 I still remember it well and fondly.
 For the past 25 years I have taught a variety of subjects at the university level.
 I also honed my skill in community workshops and private lessons.
 It is a calling for me to share what I have learned with others.

 I was fortunate to have a great mentor who taught me much of what I know about art.
 His name was Herman Keys.

-I cannot say he was wrong about that, but my life as an artist and a teacher has been rich and fulfilling on so many levels.
-When I was that little girl selling my drawings door to door, I had the notion that being an artist was something heroic, something special.
+He was right about that, but I have no regrets.
+Selling my drawings door to door as a little girl, I had the notion that being an artist was something heroic, something special.
 I still think that.